Maria Leopoldina of Austria: Children

 By June 1818 Maria Leopoldina became pregnant, and her first child, Maria da Glória, was born after a difficult delivery on 4 April 1819.
 Her next pregnancy ended in a miscarriage in November 1819, and on 26 April 1820 she suffered her second miscarriage; the child, a son, was named Miguel in honor of his paternal uncle and died almost immediately.
-These failed pregnancies had a profound effect in Maria Leopoldina, who, conscient about her primary duty to bore an heir to the House of Bragança, became depressed and withdraw from society for a time.
-Her first living son, João Carlos, Prince of Beira, was born on 6 March 1821, to the joy of the court and population, but died on 4 February 1822 aged 11 months.
-Her next three pregnancies resulted in three daughters, Januária (born 11 March 1822), Paula (born 17 February 1823) and Francisca (born 2 August 1824) until the birth of the long-hoped son and heir, the future Emperor Dom Pedro II, on 2 December 1825.
-Her ninth and last pregnancy resulted fatal on her, and she died of complications of a miscarriage.
+These failed pregnancies had a profound effect on Maria Leopoldina, who, conscious of her primary duty to produce an heir to the House of Bragança, became depressed and withdrew from society for a time.
+Her first living son, João Carlos, Prince of Beira, was born on 6 March 1821, to the joy of the court and the people, but died on 4 February 1822 aged 11 months.
+Her next three pregnancies resulted in three daughters, Januária (born 11 March 1822), Paula (born 17 February 1823) and Francisca (born 2 August 1824) until the birth of the long-hoped for son and heir, the future Emperor Dom Pedro II, on 2 December 1825.
+Her ninth and last pregnancy was fatal to her: she died from complications following a miscarriage.